 So yes, I’m a Hemingway fan.
 Do I also worship the macho man who reveled in what H.L.
 Mencken called “the armed pursuit of the lower fauna?”
 No, I compartmentalize that, just as I plan to compartmentalize the news, just out, that Hemingway signed on as a Soviet spy in the 1940s, although he never gave them anything.
 One must forgive him. just as one forgives John Dos Passos and James Gould Cozzens for being conservatives—it’s the work that’s important.
 Even Picasso was a Communist for a time.
 But who thinks about that when viewing his paintings?

 Forget all the Life magazine hoopla.
 To see what kind of man Hemingway was, one must turn to Nelson Algren.
-In 1955, five years after he won the National Book Award for his novel, The Man With The Golden Arm, Algren was in crisis.
-He was losing his house in Gary, Indiana, his passport had been seized, his brief marriage (his second to the same woman) had ended, he regularly lost money gambling and his confidence as a writer had been shaken.
+In 1955, five years after he won the first National Book Award for his novel, The Man With The Golden Arm, Algren was in crisis.
+He was losing his beach house in Gary, Indiana, his passport had been seized because of his support for the Rosenbergs, his brief marriage (his second to the same woman) had ended, he regularly lost money gambling and his confidence as a writer had been shaken.
 Passing through Miami, he took a steamer to Havana; you didn’t need a passport to go to Cuba then.
 He called the Hemingways, and Mary Hemingway invited him out to their farm, Finca Vigia.
 Hemingway had been an early booster of Algren’s work, but they had never met.
-So Algren visited Hemingway, who was bed-ridden from injuries sustained in his 1953 plane crash in Africa.
+So Algren visited Hemingway, who was bed-ridden from injuries sustained in his 1953 plane crashes in Africa.
 To Algren, Hemingway looked more intellectual than he’d imagined.
 Algren, who had seen Disney’s The African Lion in Miami, insisted on showing the great hunter how big cats stalked prey.
 They talked about boxing, and Hemingway invited Algren for Christmas dinner the next day.
-Algren’s biographer, Bettina Drew, notes that Christmas at the Hemingways’ was just where he belonged, unencumbered by a wife and knowing he was accepted and respected for his writing, for what he was.
+Algren’s biographer, Bettina Drew, notes that Christmas at the Hemingways’ was just where he belonged…knowing he was accepted and respected for his writing, for what he was.
 The party was significant for Nelson because of the emotional affinity, far deeper than words, stirred by Hemingway.

 Algren spent time alone with Hemingway prior to the dinner.
 Then, he reported, “Hemingway got out of bed painfully.
 He was fully dressed.
 There were guests waiting.”
 Algren recorded this scene in a remarkable 1965 book, titled Notes From A Sea diary: Hemingway All the Way, in which he wrote about his time as a passenger on a tramp steamer in the Pacific, in the form of a diary, and combined that with reflections on Hemingway and a counter attack against Hemingway’s critics.
 Here’s what he had to say about Hemingway and his guests: